U.S. stock market strategists not ready for the bear yet

-NEW YORK (Reuters) - After two weeks of selling on Wall Street, stock strategists are trimming their expectations for 2016, but for the most part not dramatically.
+NEW YORK, Jan 14 (Reuters) - After two weeks of selling on Wall Street, stock strategists are trimming their expectations for 2016, but for the most part not dramatically.

 The 6.0 percent year to date decline in the Standard & Poor’s 500 index, prompted by worries about Chinese economic weakness, a decline in oil prices, and a generalized fear of the selling feeding on itself, has put optimists in the position of having to predict really outsized returns from now just to show modest returns for 2016.